kipcole9/tempo/README.md

 ## Project status

 Whilst the commit volume is currently low, the mental effort going into the conceptual model is high.
 Expect more active progress in this repo during December 2022.
-The primary effort for the next updates will be time math (which is importnat for calculating explicit intervals and time differences) and time comparison (which is created a very active discussion on the [elixir-lang core mailing list](https://groups.google.com/g/elixir-lang-core/c/W2TeQm5r1H4)).
+The primary effort for the next updates will be time math (which is important for calculating explicit intervals and time differences) and time comparison (which is creating a very active discussion on the [elixir-lang core mailing list](https://groups.google.com/g/elixir-lang-core/c/W2TeQm5r1H4)).

 ## Installation

 Tempo is not yet available for installation from `hex.pm`.
-And since it has basically no functional utility at the moment installing it would only be for experimentation and amusement.
+And since it has basically no functional utility at the moment, installing it would only be for experimentation and amusement.

 ```elixir
 def deps do